cosburn/ilovesanantonio/outside-sa.md

 hero-img: https://www.sa2020.org/wp-content/uploads/2017/03/bg-map-outside-sa.png
 ---

 ## Don’t live in San Antonio?
-You can still participate.
+Find out more about your city or municipality.

-Select your Bexar County city or municipality for more information on elections in your area.
+Select your Bexar County city or municipality for more information on elected officials in your area.

 ---------